Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 But she was *home.*

 Though, home looked rather like she felt.
-Wi Kao had been spared, but the Commune--once among the most populous and productive on the planet---was now a memorial.
+Wi Kao had been spared, but the Commune--once among the most populous and productive on the planet - was now a memorial.
 Its shattered walls had been made safe, its garden replanted, and all the dead named among the stones and flowers they’d once called home.
 Only a small staff of caretakers lived permanently there any longer.

 Well.
 A small staff of caretakers, and now one retired Mother-Supreme.

-She’d expected the smell to be wrong, somehow, but to the contrary it was almost too *right.* She didn’t know how the caretakers had so accurately recreated the fragrance of the commune at the height of its occupancy---the messy symphony of flowers, cut grass, young cubs, cleaning, cooking, nervous male petitioners and the occasional sniff of a female feeling very pleased with herself after a successful contract…
+She’d expected the smell to be wrong, somehow, but to the contrary it was almost too *right.* She didn’t know how the caretakers had so accurately recreated the fragrance of the commune at the height of its occupancy - the messy symphony of flowers, cut grass, young cubs, cleaning, cooking, nervous male petitioners and the occasional sniff of a female feeling very pleased with herself after a successful contract…

 It felt *mocking,* somehow.
 Like the life Yulna remembered was just around the corner, if only she knew *which* corner.
 Like she could open a door and find Ayma and the others laughing over Talamay and Ta’Shen in the light and warmth, and the last few years would be…